javascript-studio/studio-log/README.md

 ## API

+### Creating a logger

 - `log = logger(ns[, data])`: Creates a new logger with the given namespace.
   The namespace is added to each log entry as the `ns` property.
 If `data` is provided, it is added to each log entry.
+Multiple calls with the same `ns` property return the same logger instance while data is replaced.

+### Log instance functions

 - `log.{topic}([message][, data][, error])`: Create a new log entry with these
   properties:
     - `ns`: The logger instance namespace.